shawn61cp/calibre2jellyfin/README.md

 #### Listing Calibre author folders that will <em>not</em> be output by calibre2jellyfin.

+<em>2024-12-14: This method is obsolete since the addition of the --invert command line option.</em>

 Step 1 - Get a list of author folders in the Calibre library.
 If by chance your 'ls' command is aliased to always output ansi color codes, prefix the ls command with a backslash '\ls' to run a non-aliased 'ls' and  prevent this.
 Otherwise these steps will not work.